 - The certificate must be completed in English or French; an additional language may be used.

 - The certificate must be an individual certificate and not a collective one.

 - The certificate is valid only if the yellow fever vaccine used has been approved by World Health Organization (WHO)1

-- The certificate is valid for a period of 10 years, beginning 10 days after the date of vaccination.
-In the event of revaccination within such period of 10 years, it is valid from the date of revaccination.
+- The certificate is valid for the lifetime of the person vaccinated, beginning 10 days after the date of vaccination.
 The medical professional completing the certificate must record validity dates (certificate valid from.......until........) in the column provided on the certificate.
 The ˙ntil’ field should now be completed as ‘lifetime’.

-Note: The new international certificate of vaccination or prophylaxis differs to the previous certificates in title and in the inclusion of validity dates.
-The health professional administering the vaccine will also need to state on the certificate that they gave a vaccination against yellow fever (Chapter 6, Page 144, International Travel and Health 2007).
+Note:áThe new international certificate of vaccination or prophylaxis differs to the previous certificates in title and in the inclusion of validity dates.
+The health professional administering the vaccine will also need to state on the certificate that they gave a vaccination against yellow fever (Chapter 6, Page 144, International Travel and Health 2007).top of page

 The certificate can be used for recording vaccinations or prophylaxis, in accordance with the IHR (2005), including vaccination or revaccination against yellow fever.
 Additional pages in the booklet have space for recording other vaccinations.
 Prices listed on the WHO website apply only to orders sent directly to WHO.
 Please note that certificates of vaccination are not sold individually.